-This course centers on issues surrounding the integration of sustainable and passive design principles, into conceptual and practical Building design.
-Topics will include: solar geometry, climate/regional limitations, natural lighting, passive design and sustainability initiatives, insulating and energy storing material.
-Bio-climatic design and concepts.
+This course centers on issues surrounding the integration of sustainable and passive design principles into conceptual and practical building design.
+Topics include: solar geometry, climate/regional limitations, natural lighting, passive design and sustainability initiatives, insulating and energy storing material, bio-climatic design, and concepts.
 Case studies will be used extensively as a vehicle to discuss the success/failure of ideas and their physical applications.

-Assessment of building design and construction operations: Project rating systems (LEED, BREEAM, GSAS, etc.).
-Embodied energy, carbon content, and emission of CO2, SO2 and NOx of building materials, elements, and construction process.
-Water conservation, water management systems, water efficient landscaping, green roofing, rainwater harvesting, sanitary fixtures and plumbing systems, wastewater treatment and reuse, and process water strategies.
+This course covers assessment building design and construction operations, such as, project rating systems (LEED, BREEAM, QSAS, etc.).
+Other topics include: embodied energy, carbon content and emission of CO2, SO2 and NOx of building materials, elements, and construction process.
+Water conservation, water management systems, water efficient landscaping, green roofing, rainwater harvesting, sanitary fixtures and plumbing systems, wastewater treatment and reuse, and process water strategies are also discussed.

-Building disposal techniques including deconstruction as well as selective and partial selective demolition.
-Design and construction for deconstruction and reuse.
-Waste minimization through prefabrication, preassembly, and modular construction.
-Sustainable waste management including recycling and reuse of waste materials and components.
+This course covers building disposal techniques including deconstruction, as well as, selective and partially selective demolition, design and construction for deconstruction, and reuse.
+Other topics include: waste minimization through prefabrication, preassembly, and modular construction.
+Sustainable waste management including: recycling and reuse of waste materials, and components are also discussed.

-Energy conservation measures in the built in environment to enhance the building’s energy efficiency while maintaining space thermal comfort and indoor air quality requirement.
-Overall and segmental thermal comfort models with localized air quality.
-Fundamental ventilation, indoor-air-quality, infiltration natural and mechanical ventilation, importance and impact of indoor air quality on human health and energy performance of the building air conditioning system.
-ASHRAE requirements for ventilation.
-Personalized ventilation and personalized cooling devises.
+This course covers energy conservation measures in the built-in environment to enhance the building’s energy efficiency while maintaining space thermal comfort and indoor air quality requirement.
+Other topics include: overall and segmental thermal comfort models with localized air quality, fundamental ventilation, indoor-air-quality, infiltration natural and mechanical ventilation, importance and impact of indoor air quality on human health, and energy performance of the building’s air conditioning system.
+Students will also study the ASHRAE requirements for ventilation, personalized ventilation, and cooling devices.

-Indoor space thermal models.
-Analysis and modeling of building energy systems involving applications of thermodynamics, economics, heat transfer, fluid flow and optimization.
-The use of modern computational tools to model thermal performance characteristics of components of HVAC systems including chillers, recovery systems, flow control devices, heat exchanges, solar panels, dehumidification systems, boilers, condensers, cooling towers, fans, duct systems, piping systems and pumps.
+The course covers indoor space thermal models and the analysis and modeling of building energy systems involving: applications of thermodynamics, economics, heat transfer, fluid flow, and optimization.
+The use of modern computational tools to model thermal performance characteristics of components of HVAC systems including: chillers, recovery systems, flow control devices, heat exchanges, solar panels, dehumidification systems, boilers, condensers, cooling towers, fans, duct systems, piping systems, and pumps are also discussed.